Dataset Distillation-based Hybrid Federated Learning on Non-IID Data: RELATED WORK

 DFL can implement distributed learning from data distributed across multiple clients without the need for a central server.
-To address data heterogeneity issues in DFL, existing research focused primarily on how to utilize the topological structure to improve the learning process.
-D-Cliques\cite{bellet2022d} address label shift problems in decentralized settings by constructing heterogeneous topological structures based on the underlying data distribution of each client, which will induce privacy leakage.
-In consideration of privacy preservation, Ref. \cite{abebe2023optimizing} applies a proxy-based method to learn the knowledge of local dataset labels based on a global dataset and to construct a heterogeneous topological structure for DFL.
+DESA \cite{huang2024DESA} employs synthetic anchor data to achieve implicit feature alignment and cross-client knowledge transfer without relying on a central coordinator.
+DFPL \cite{zhang2025dfpl} enables client collaboration through prototype exchange and integrates blockchain to support a decentralized architecture.
+Furthermore, some research focused primarily on how to utilize the topological structure to improve the learning process.
+DFedPGP \cite{liu2024DFedPGP} leverages directed communication topologies and gradient push optimization to efficiently learn shared feature layers and personalized classifier heads.
+D-Cliques\cite{bellet2022d} address label shift problems by constructing heterogeneous topological structures based on the underlying data distribution of each client, which may induce privacy leakage.
+To enhance privacy preservation, Ref. \cite{abebe2023optimizing} adopts a proxy-based method to learn the knowledge of local dataset labels based on a global dataset and to construct a heterogeneous topological structure for DFL.
 The proposed method has shown that when the neighbors of each client have heterogeneous data, it can improve the convergence of model training in addressing label distribution skew problems.
 This insight inspires the main idea of our method.
-It should be noted that the paradigm of fully distributed topological structure construction and learning suffers from a high communication overhead.
+It should be noted that the paradigm of fully distributed topological structure construction and learning suffers from a high communication overhead and node inconsistency.